maxmind/geoipupdate/doc/docker.md

   default is `0`.
 * `GEOIPUPDATE_VERBOSE` - Enable verbose mode.
 Prints out the steps that `geoipupdate` takes.
 Set to **anything** (e.g., `1`) to enable.
+* `GEOIPUPDATE_CONF_FILE` - The path where the configuration file will be written.
+The default is `/etc/GeoIP.conf`.
+* `GEOIPUPDATE_DB_DIR` - The directory where geoipupdate will download the databases.
+The default is `/usr/share/GeoIP`.

 The environment variables can be placed in a file with one per line and passed in with the `--env-file` flag.
 Alternatively, you may pass them in